sagnik26/-neoG-levelZero-markNine/README.md

 # Description
-This is a music interpreter website where you can search my favourite musics depending the category of musics.
+This is a music interpreter website where you can search my favourite musics based on categories.
 Wanna try?
 go check the link below to open the music interpreter app.